doublespoiler/jasmine-dragon/README.md

 The user can edit `/src/defaultTeaList.js` to add or remove pre-seeded teas, and change their properties.
 THere is a handy `teaObject.txt` file for easy copy/pasting of the blank object.
 Unique IDs will be generated automatically, as long as `id` is assigned with `v4()`.

+Includes diagram.drawio file with beginning plan of component linking and state passing.

 ## Setup Instructions

 ### Requires